tonnytech/Potfolio/README.md

 # My portfolio project
-This project describes who i am and tells what i can do.
-There is a link to my projects.
-Anyone viewing it can also see the projects that i have previously worked on.
+This is a porfolio project that has my details and infromation.

 # Getting started
 ### What its built with
 1. HTML
 2. CSS3

-## prerequisites
+## Prerequisites
 To be able to make this project work in your system, you will need to have the following installed in your system:
 1. A web browser such as a chrome
 2. A code editor such as a vs code, Notepad, Atom